credential-handler/authn.io/README.md

         * places keys in temporary local storage area
           * after you click accept on idp
             * SEND REQUEST to callback
-              * goes to loginhub with signed public key,
+              * goes to authorization.io with signed public key,
                 * takes temporary key and verifies it and sends it to webdht
                 * permanent key gets stored in local storage
               * or delete key from local storage if not